 Though there were innovations in milk containment, the size and lifespan of milk could not greatly change.
 Homes didn’t have refrigeration for perishable items, so daily milk delivery was necessary to prevent the milk from spoiling before people could drink it.
 It was the safest and most cost-effective way to get milk and other perishables to customers.

 Insulated boxes began appearing on the porches of some homes, while others had cubbies or milk boxes that were built into the side of the house.
 Each day, the milkman would put the bottles of fresh milk inside the box, remove the empty bottles, and collect his payment that was left.
 First, he transported the milk on a cart, either pulled by a horse or the milkman himself, but as automobiles became more popular, milk trucks replaced the carts.
 The milkman was changing with the times.

-But then milk delivery faced a new challenge in quickly changing modern conveniences.
+Soon, the modern history of home milk delivery took over.
+Now, milk delivery faced a new challenge in quickly changing modern conveniences.

 Consumers headed to the suburbs in the mid-1900s, creating longer distances for milkmen to travel on their route, thus creating higher costs for their product.
 The century was debuting many new conveniences, and so these suburban consumers began looking for a cheaper alternative.
 One cost-cutting measure was replacing the glass bottle with the milk carton, but a mid-century invention was about to take more from the milkmen’s business.